jule64/findivey/README.md

     - play sound when specific player enters online.
 For example by recording the name of the player and playing that name back when the player is online.
     - add time scan interval option (currently scan every ten minutes)

-If you like this project please fork it!
+If you would like to contribute please fork this project!